-HUD may reduce scores as specified under V. A. Review Criteria.
+HUD may reduce scores based on the past performance review, as specified under V.A.
+Review Criteria.
 Whenever possible, HUD will obtain past performance information.
-If this review results in an adverse finding related to integrity or performance, HUD reserves the right to take any of the remedies provided in Section III.
-E Statutory and Regulatory Requirements Affecting Eligibility, "Pre-selection Review of Performance" document link above.
+If this review results in an adverse finding related to integrity of performance, HUD reserves the right to take any of the remedies provided in Section III E., Statutory and Regulatory Requirements Affecting Eligibility, "Pre-selection Review of Performance" document link above.